LoamStudios/seed_tray/README.md

 var app = new Fruit();
 ```

-Add te data attributes to the
+Add the data attributes to the
 ```
 <body <%= page_data_attr %> >
 </body>